hypernumbers/learn_elisp_the_hard_way/contents/best-practice-1-writing-better-elisp.rst

 Avoiding Name Space Collisions
 ------------------------------

-Emacs (and the eLisp it is written in) uses a lot of global state to manage itself.
+Emacs (and the Elisp it is written in) uses a lot of global state to manage itself.
 One of the problems with global state is that it can lead to developers accidentally overwriting other peoples function definitions and variables through name space collisions.

 When writing custom code for Emacs you should choose a name that describes what you are doing and use that as a prefix on all your variable and function definitions.